vtex-apps/io-documentation/docs/en/Recipes/development/overwriting-the-messages-app.md

 - `messages`: a list of the messages you want to translate, containing the following parameters:
     - `srcLang`: source message locale.
     - `srcMessage`: source message string.
     - `context`: ID of the product/brand/category that you want to translate.
-IDs can be found in the admin under Product > Catalog.
+IDs can be found in your store's registration on the admin under Product > Catalog.
     - `targetMessage`: translated message string.

 ### App messages translations